CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

     This documentation is actively being developed.

 There are two classifications of fonts in TCM - _named_ and _un-named_. _Named_
-fonts are created in the :fontawesome-solid-font: `Fonts` page within TCM (or at the `/fonts` URL); while _un-named_ fonts can be added directly to a Series or Episode.
+fonts are created in the :fontawesome-solid-font: `Fonts` page within TCM (at the `/fonts` URL); while _un-named_ fonts can be added directly to a Series or Episode.
 Aside from that, the only differences between these two are that _named_ fonts can use custom font files and character replacements in addition